alberto-mco/GodotSimpleAudioManager/README.md

 Filenames are automatically polled and preloading is as easy as is playing audio files.
 ```
-AudioManager.load_effects("laser_sound")
+AudioManager.load_effects("laser_sound", false)
 AudioManager.play_effect("laser_sound")
 ```

-Simultaneous streams are handled up to a configurable `channelCount` in case you need to limit it for performance or clutter.
+Simultaneous streams are handled up to a configurable `channel_count` in case you need to limit it for performance or clutter.

 ## Setup
 1. Copy the audio folder to you project.